mattrob33/RefTagger/README.md

 aTextView.text = taggedText
 ```

-**Note:** for a TextView to allow clickable links, you must provide a movement method that can handle this.
-This is very straightforward.
+**Note:** For a TextView to respond to clickable links, you must provide a movement method that can handle this, such as Android's `LinkMovementMethod`.

 ```kotlin
 aTextView.movementMethod = LinkMovementMethod()